dialtoneuk/easymediaplayer/readme.md

 * Pointshop Integration
 * Developer hooks and open source code, built for expanding upon (and heavily encouraged)
 * Stable and migrates perfectly with newer versions, making it safe you to keep getting updates from the Steam Workshop.

+## More Important Things To Notes

+**NOTE:** Requires you to facilitate your own API keys for the various media platforms.
+**NOTE:** Each platform has different rate limits that once met will disable the API key, some for a day, some forever.
+**NOTE:** Searching lots of search results will be of great cost to your API keys rate limits, its best to keep it small.

 # Hooks Overview